Khimel: Demographics

+Transport

+Khimel railway station is situated in Ahmedabad–Jaipur line under Ajmer railway division.

 Places of interest

 Temples

 The Śvetāmbara Jain temple is one of the major attraction of Khimel.
 This temple was built in 1077 (1134 V.S.).
 The main deity of this temple is a white-colored 75-cm-tall statue of Shantinatha.
 This idol was consecrated by Acharya Shri Hemsurishwarji.
-Shree Panchmukhi Hanuman Ji Temple with 84 phare, Mata Temple, lord Shiva Temple this place you can visit here.
+There are Shree Panchmukhi Hanuman Ji Temple with 84 phare, Mata Temple, Lord Shiva Temple.